aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 ### Steps

-#### Test data generator
+#### TestDataGenerator

-Our test data generator uses a Java `Random` class with a given random seed so that the results are reproducible.
+Our `TestDataGenerator` class uses a Java `Random` class.
+It can be used with a given random seed so that the results can be reproducible if needed.

-The test data is generated using the given parameters described in the task description.
+The test data is generated using the parameters described in the task description.
 The generated data points are then written to Kafka.

 #### Kafka consumer / Data Parser